Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Centre County — December 2014

-Client was a Penn State Student attending a party at his friend’s house.
-There were many people at the residence and the music was loud.
-State College Police Officers were dispatched to the house party where they encountered the Client at the front door.
+The client was a Penn State Student attending a party at his friend’s house.
+There were many people at the residence, and the music was loud.
+State College Police Officers were dispatched to the house party, where they encountered the Client at the front door.
 After questioning the Client, the officers charged him with Disorderly Conduct (Unreasonable Noise), a Summary offense, and Overcrowding, in violation of a local ordinance.

 A summary trial was scheduled before a Magisterial District Judge.
-Client appeared in court without counsel and presented his argument to the Judge.
-At the conclusion of the hearing the Judge found him Guilty of all charges and imposed a fine of more than $1,500.
+The client appeared in court without counsel and presented his argument to the Judge.
+At the conclusion of the hearing, the Judge found him Guilty of all charges and imposed a fine of more than $1,500.

 Sound Legal Advice: Never show up to court unrepresented!
 If nothing else, at least consult with an attorney.
 Abraham Lincoln wisely stated: “He who represents himself has a fool for a client.”

-Client contacted Penn State criminal defense attorney Marc Decker to appeal the Magisterial District Judge’s ruling.
-At Client’s Summary Appeal Hearing, Attorney Decker cross-examined the prosecution’s witnesses and exposed critical flaws in the case.
-Namely that the officers were operating under the mistaken belief that the Client either lived at the residence or was responsible for hosting the party.
+The client contacted Penn State criminal defense attorney Marc Decker to appeal the Magisterial District Judge’s ruling.
+At the Client’s Summary Appeal Hearing, Attorney Decker cross-examined the prosecution’s witnesses and exposed critical flaws in the case, namely, that the officers were operating under the mistaken belief that the Client either lived at the residence or was responsible for hosting the party.

-Results: At the conclusion of the hearing, the Centre County Court of Common Pleas Judge found Client NOT GUILTY of all charges.
+Results: At the conclusion of the hearing, the Centre County Court of Common Pleas Judge found the client NOT GUILTY of all charges.

 Centre County — September 2014

-Facts: Client was a foreign student, whose family purchased a new car in Illinois to be used while Client attended college at PSU.
+Facts: The client was a foreign student whose family purchased a new car in Illinois to be used while the Client attended college at PSU.

-Subsequently, Client was pulled over for a minor equipment violation and it was determined by the police that the car had never been registered in Pennsylvania.
+Subsequently, the client was pulled over for a minor equipment violation, and the police determined that the car had never been registered in the state of Pennsylvania.

-Strategy And Action: The lawyers at Decker Bradburn, Attorneys at Law, contacted Client’s Father and learned that the car had been registered in the Client’s country of national origin instead of Pennsylvania.
+Strategy and Action: The lawyers at Decker Bradburn, Attorneys at Law, contacted the client’s father and learned that the car had been registered in the client’s country of national origin, rather than in Pennsylvania.

 With extensive experience with the Motor Vehicle Code, Attorney Bradburn immediately discerned that there was a statutory exception for nonresidents, which had specific proof requirements that needed to be timely demonstrated.